Original post: 2/4/2012

 Everyone has access to the same Idea Etherverse, so if you let the idea pass you buy, it will float past the next person.
 That’s why so many people say things like, “I had that same idea!”
 If there is an Idea Etherverse, then yes, they may have had the same idea.

 They probably just didn’t take the idea down and nurture it.
-So it floated away.
+So it floated away, back to The Idea Etherverse.

 The Idea Etherverse and You

-I really like this Idea Etherverse because it places the onus of responsibility on the person who has an idea.
+I really like this Idea Etherverse concept because it places responsibility on the person who has an idea.
 For example, you.

 Creative services people are more in tune with the Idea Etherverse, even if they don’t call it that.
 Their antenna is extended, ready to receive the ideas floating around.
 Because of their role in the workplace (especially in advertising and marketing agencies), they have the confidence to explore and express their ideas.

-It is very easy for me as a content strategist or copywriter (depending on the project) to turn to another person in creative services and bounce around an idea.
+It is very easy for a content strategist or copywriter to turn to another person in creative services and bounce around an idea.
 It may be something completely kooky, but usually a fellow creative understands that ideas are fragile and require some nurturing.
 There may not be a direct, sellable solution, but they will usually play through the scenario of “what if we tried this new idea…?”
 This is very liberating and often results in new paths and ideas.

 After that, sketch out a few ideas in whatever medium works best for you.
-I like PowerPoint because it gives me the flexibility to mock up shapes and text in a rapid 2D prototype.
+I like PowerPoint because it gives me the flexibility to mock up shapes and text in a rapid prototype.
 This is an important step because you should save the details while they are fresh in your head.
+Plus, almost everyone at work will have PowerPoint on their computer.

 Not all of your new ideas will be good, nor will all of them be bad.
 By sharing them, you will develop your creative muscles, so that you know how to nurture your new ideas.
 It takes practice to learn how to effectively pluck something from the Idea Etherverse and turn it into something.
 So don’t give up too easily, especially in the face of early flops.